Is 354 a good credit score?

 Can I get an auto loan with a 354 credit score?

 Most auto lenders will not lend to someone with a 354 score.
-If you are able to get approved for an auto loan with a 354 score, it will be costly.
-If you can raise your credit score, getting a car will be much easier.
+If you are able to get approved for a car loan with a 354 score, it will be costly.
+The average credit score needed for car loans can vary.
+However, if you can raise your credit score, getting a car will be much easier.

 See also: 6 Best Auto Loans for Bad Credit

 A poor credit score often reflects a history of credit mistakes or errors.
 For example, you may have some missed payments, charges offs, foreclosures, and even a bankruptcy showing up on your credit report.
 It’s also possible that you simply haven’t built credit at all.
 No credit is pretty much the same as bad credit.

 Here are five ways to improve your 354 credit score: